Alyssa Diaz

 Alyssa Elaine Diaz (born September 7, 1985) is an American actress.
-She is known for her roles on television, such as Celia Ortega on the CBS daytime soap opera As the World Turns, Jasmine on the ABC Family series The Nine Lives of Chloe King, Gloria Cruz on Lifetime's Army Wives, Teresa on Showtime's Ray Donovan, Dariela Marzan on the CBS series Zoo, and Officer (later Detective) Angela Lopez on the ABC series The Rookie.
+She is known for her roles on television, such as Celia Ortega on the CBS daytime soap opera As the World Turns, Jasmine on the ABC Family series The Nine Lives of Chloe King, Gloria Cruz on Lifetime's Army Wives, Teresa on Showtime's Ray Donovan, Dariela Marzan on the CBS series Zoo, and Detective Angela Lopez on the ABC series The Rookie.

 Early life and education

-Diaz was born in Northridge neighborhood of Los Angeles, California on September 7, 1985.
+Diaz was born in the Northridge neighborhood of Los Angeles, California, on September 7, 1985.
 She is of Colombian and Mexican parentage.